Review · Other Supplements

 When you order, here’s what lands:

-• One bottle of RhythmONE, likely a 30-day supply (the exact capsule count isn’t stated on the page).
+• One bottle of RhythmONE, likely a 30-day supply (the exact capsule count isn’t stated on the sales page).
+The bottle uses standard supplement labeling, but the ingredient list isn’t shown before purchase.

 • Auto-enrollment in a monthly subscription.
-The checkout is a one-time $159 charge, but the fine print puts you on a recurring plan — a new bottle and a new charge every 30 days until you cancel.
+The checkout is a one-time $159 charge, but the fine print puts you on a recurring plan.
+You’ll get a new bottle and a new charge every 30 days until you cancel.

-• Optional add-on offers after the first order, for extra bottles at a discount or a related product.
-These are easy to decline.
+• Access to upsells: after the initial order, you’ll see offers for additional bottles at a discount, or a related product.
+These are optional but designed to bump the average order value above $300.

-The catch is that these effects are dose-dependent, and the effective amounts are often grams per day of standardized extract.
-A single capsule can only hold so much.
-If RhythmONE is a few hundred milligrams of a mushroom mix, the dose may be on the low side.
-Without the label, you can’t confirm it — so treat the focus and healthy-aging benefits as “may help,” not “will deliver.”
-I’d buy one bottle, read the panel when it arrives, and judge from there.
+But here’s the catch: these effects are dose-dependent, and the effective doses are often grams per day of the whole mushroom or standardized extract.
+A capsule can hold only so much.
+If RhythmONE is a proprietary blend with a few hundred milligrams of a mushroom mix, you’re likely getting a subclinical dose.
+Without the label, you can’t know.

 What it costs and how the refund works

-The price is $159, charged once up front.
-The fine print enrolls you in a monthly subscription, so unless you cancel you’ll be billed $159 again in 30 days and each month after.
-Some landing pages may show a discounted first bottle, but the ClickBank listing we reviewed shows $159 as the primary price.
+The front-end price is $159, charged as a one-time payment.
+But that’s not the full story.
+The fine print enrolls you in a monthly subscription, so unless you cancel, you’ll be billed $159 again in 30 days, and every month after.
+The vendor’s site may offer a discounted first bottle ($49) on some landing pages, but the ClickBank listing we reviewed shows $159 as the primary price.

 — Mara Vance